phellwege/ShadowFlight/README.md

 # ShadowFlight

-This is a website currently in use for a small corporation called ShadowFlight within Eve Online. this website outlines basic information and procedural data for the corporation, and gameplay in Eve Online.
+This is a website currently in use for a small corporation called ShadowFlight within Eve Online.
+This website outlines basic information and procedural data for the corporation, and gameplay in Eve Online.

 ## Table of contents